sonic-net/SONiC/doc/port-si/Port_SI_Per_Speed.md

 1. Changes in SfpStateUpdateTask thread:</br></br>
     With the port SI per speed enhancements applied, we rely on the lane speed when we lookup in _media_settings,json_.
 Hence, this flow has to be triggered not only by insertion/removal of modules, but by speed configuration changes as well.</br>
     In order to establish the dependency of port SI configurations on lane speed, we need to be able to monitor speed configuration changes.
-Therefore, we will add to the SfpStateUpdateTask a listener to detect such changes: a new member will be added to SfpStateUpdateTask to listen to changes in STATE_DB.PORT_TABLE, and once such change is detected, _notify_media_settings()_ will be trigerred.
+Therefore, we will add to the SfpStateUpdateTask a listener to detect such changes: a new member will be added to SfpStateUpdateTask to listen to changes in CONFIG_DB.PORT_TABLE, and once such change is detected, _notify_media_settings()_ will be trigerred.
 Additionally, the SfpStateUpdateTask thread will have a new dictionary that will store the speed and number of lanes for each port.
 </br></br>